 While we were praying about jumping into the deep end of this new adventure, we began to share what God was putting on our hearts with a few friends.
 Most thought we were crazy to even think about moving our family to Nicaragua, but a few responded with things like, "Somehow I'm not surprised.
 You guys were made for this!"
 God kept reminding us of words that he had spoken to our hearts a few years before.
 Words about him doing something new.

 We knew that we had a choice to make.
 We knew God was asking us to step out even before every detail was known, to risk the ocean and say yes to all that he was stirring up in us.
 We knew that saying yes meant closing a business that we had spent ten years building.
 It meant completely uprooting our family from all that was familiar.
 And honestly, from the outside it did seem completely crazy.
 But we knew that we had to take the step and trust that God was going before us.
 We sold our house and most of our belongings and we are now living in Managua, Nicaragua.
 We're working with Open Hearts Ministries to build Ruby Ranch into an incredible wilderness adventure camp for children who live their everyday in poverty.
 We are so excited to be a part of this beautiful project.

 It hasn't been easy.
 Learning a new culture and language has been hard.
 Leaving behind our family and friends has been the hardest.
 It has been such a crazy mix of beauty and challenges.
 But we are daily clinging tightly to our faithful God and His promises and the knowing that He has called us here.
-To help build Ruby Ranch and to love and serve those around us here in Nicaragua.
+To help build Ruby Ranch and to love and serve and raise up those around us here in Nicaragua.
 We have a feeling that this is only the beginning of saying yes and following God into even deeper waters.

 And the really beautiful thing?